savannahtech/kofi-ror/README.md

 Answer:

 1. This is a timezone issue.
-The host server is on a DateTime with a different timezone other than Austrailia.
+The host server is on a different timezone other than Austrailia.
    Since we exclusively deal with dates without timezones should introduce a timezone field on the user model.
-   This will allow
+   This will allow us use the user's timezone during the quota check

+## #3

+Acme identified that some users have been able to make API requests over the monthly limit.

+Answer:

+- Assuming this api is authenticated, this can be possible most likely when client is automating thier requests.
+  A solution is to rate limit the api.
+We can achieve that with this gem https://github.com/ejfinneran/ratelimit see implementation in ratelimiter and usage in application_controller